Skip to Content

 Light

-Most herbs like plenty of light, with some actually yearning for full sun.
-Examples of these are the Mediterranean herbs like basil, rosemary, lavender, sage and oregano.
+Most herbs like plenty of sunlight, with some yearning for full sun.
+Examples of these are Mediterranean herbs like basil, rosemary, lavender, sage, and oregano.
 Give these guys the brightest spots on your balcony if you want them to thrive and grow quickly.

-Herbs that can do with a little less include mint, chives, lemon balm, parsley and cilantro.
-It’s not like these species like to grow in the shade, but you don’t need to give them prime sunny real estate to get them to grow well either.
+Herbs that can do with a little less light include mint, chives, lemon balm, parsley, and cilantro.
+These species don’t like to grow in the shade, but you don’t need to give them the best sunny real estate to get them to grow well either.

-As we’ve already seen, there are loads of different options when it comes to potting: railing planters, hanging baskets, grow bags, good old terracotta… the world is your oyster!
+Tip: There are many different options for potting up: railing planters, hanging baskets, grow bags, stackable, space-saving herb planters, and of course, terracotta pots!
 As long as it has a drainage hole in the bottom, it should work.
-There are even stackable, space-saving herb planters out there.

-One thing I’ve been experimenting with a lot lately are grow bags, which should make a great choice for herbs that need excellent drainage.
+I’ve been experimenting a lot lately with grow bags, which should make a great choice for herbs that need excellent drainage.

 Large black grow bag showing bark chip mulch as topping and small seedling.